VET Program Approval and Maintenance Procedure

 1. Documentation should be sent to Faculty Board for noting.

-2. DVC(VET) to consider the application.
+2. PVC(VET) to consider the application.

 D.